Arimuon/LethalCompanyTerminal/README.md

 # [BETA] Lethal Company Terminal

-This project simulates the terminal interface of the Lethal Company.
+This project simulates the terminal interface of the terminal in Lethal Company.

 ## Features